jdorn/json-editor/README.md

 }
 ```

 The keyword `watch` tells JSON Editor which fields to watch for changes.

 The keys (`fname` and `lname` in this example) are alphanumeric aliases for the fields.

 The values (`first_name` and `last_name`) are paths to the fields.
 To access nested properties of objects, use a dot for separation (e.g. "path.to.field").

-You can make the paths relative to any ancestor node with a schema `id` defined as well.
+By default paths are from the root of the schema, but you can make the paths relative to any ancestor node with a schema `id` defined as well.
 This is especially useful within arrays.
+Here's an example:

 ```json
 {